EBSD Tutorial edit page

 Crystal Shapes

 In order to make the visualization of crystal orientations more intuitive MTEX supports crystal shapes.
 Those are polyhedrons computed to match the typical shape of ideal crystals.
-In order to overlay the EBSD map with crystal shapes orienteted accordingly to the orientations of the grains we proceed as follows.
+In order to overlay the EBSD map with crystal shapes oriented accordingly to the orientations of the grains we proceed as follows.

 % define the crystal shape of Forsterite and store it in the variable cS